-Alongside working within practice FT Architects, Ama is a contributor on the Church of England’s Net Zero & Building Services Committee - the national body tasked with ensuring the Church of England’s building portfolio meets its environmental commitments by the year 2030.
+At present, Ama is a Project Architect at Studio Gil, working on the renovation of a church and community asset located in North London.
+Outside of practice, she is a contributor on the Church of England’s Net Zero & Building Services Committee - the national body tasked with ensuring the Church of England’s building portfolio meets its environmental commitments by the year 2045.

 PRESS